Omar Bogle: Newport County

+Crewe Alexandra

+On 5 July 2024 signed for Crewe on a two-year contract.
+He made his Crewe debut on 31 August 2024, coming on as a second-half substitute in Crewe's 2–1 league win at Bromley, and scored his first Crewe goal three days later in a 4–1 EFL Trophy defeat at Blackpool.

 International career

 Bogle was born in England and is of Ghanaian descent.
 Bogle was selected and called up to the England C team in 2014, to play against the Estonia U23s.
 On 18 November 2014, Bogle opened the scoring after just four minutes and nodded down for Harry Beautyman to score the second.
 He was substituted midway through the second half.

 Style of play

 Bogle primarily plays as a central striker.
 According to his Solihull Moors team-mate Darren Byfield, speaking in 2014, "he can dribble, hold the ball up, scores headers, scores with his right foot, scores with his left foot.
 He's got it all."

 Personal life

 Bogle writes music in his spare time, stating that it helps him vent.